Creating a dynamic model

 Optionally (if they are available) scanned copies of diplomas (Bachelor's and Master's) may also be submitted (they may be combined, also with the grade transcripts, into a single pdf).
 Proof of English ability need not be submitted in your application, but may be asked for at a later stage.

-Applications need to be submitted before 22 November 2017.
+Applications need to be submitted before or on 21 November 2017.
 By early January we will invite promising candidates for a presentation and interviews to be held on 15 and16 February 2018.

 With over 5,000 employees, 30,000 students and a budget of more than 600 million euros, the University of Amsterdam (UvA) is an intellectual hub within the Netherlands.
 Teaching and research at the UvA are conducted within seven faculties: Humanities, Social and Behavioural Sciences, Economics and Business, Law, Science, Medicine and Dentistry.
 Housed on four city campuses in or near the heart of Amsterdam, where disciplines come together and interact, the faculties have close links with thousands of researchers and hundreds of institutions at home and abroad.
 The UvA’s students and employees are independent thinkers, competent rebels who dare to question dogmas and aren’t satisfied with easy answers and standard solutions.
 To work at the UvA is to work in an independent, creative, innovative and international climate characterised by an open atmosphere and a genuine engagement with the city of Amsterdam and society.Anton Pannekoek Institute for Astronomy